 Renewable Generation Funds Grants available to not-for-profits

-DURANGO, Colo. – In an effort to support area not-for-profit organizations and encourage new renewable electricity generation projects in its service territory, La Plata Electric Association (LPEA) has established a Renewable Generation Funds Grants Program.
-Not-for-profit organizations that are current consumer-members in-good-standing and based within LPEA’s service territory qualify to apply.
-Application deadline is Nov.
-1, 2018.
+DURANGO, Colo. – In its continued effort to support area not-for-profit organizations and encourage new renewable electricity generation projects in its service territory, La Plata Electric Association (LPEA) will reprise its Renewable Generation Funds Grants Program established in 2018.
+Not-for-profit organizations that are current members in-good-standing and based within LPEA’s service territory qualify to apply.

-“Our Board of Directors is very enthusiastic about increasing distributed, renewable generation projects in La Plata and Archuleta counties,” said Ron Meier, manager of engineering and member relations.
-“Cost is often a barrier for our consumer-members – especially not-for-profits.
+“We continue to be very enthusiastic about increasing distributed, renewable generation projects in La Plata and Archuleta counties,” said Ron Meier, manager of engineering and member relations.
+“Cost is often a barrier for our members – especially not-for-profits.
 For these organizations, a grant such as this is win-win because by installing renewable generation, they will reduce their electric bills, enabling their valuable dollars to go to serving the community.”

-The LPEA grant funds will be distributed from the Local Renewable Generation Fund – a separate, opt-in fund to which consumer-members can contribute to support development of renewable generation projects in the region.
-LPEA’s Board of Directors endeavors to put those amassed dollars back into the community for the greatest consumer-member benefit.
+The LPEA grant funds will be distributed from the Local Renewable Generation Fund – a separate, opt-in fund to which members can contribute and support development of renewable generation projects in the region.
+LPEA endeavors to put those amassed dollars back into the community for the greatest member benefit.

 Limited funds will be available for this and any future grant cycles.
-For 2018, LPEA anticipates granting a total of $40,000.
-Grants could range between $5,000 and $40,000, and preference will be given to projects securing up to 50 percent matching funds.
-Partial grants may also be awarded.
+For 2019, LPEA anticipates granting a total of $36,000.
+Grants could range up to $18,000, and successful applicants must secure 100 percent matching funds.

 “We ask that applicants request funds for a specific project,” said Dan Harms, manager of rates, technology and energy policy.
 “Define the project.
-For example, installation of solar panels to provide electricity for a homeless shelter or a church, or something as small as solar panels on the dog kennels at our rescue locations to keep the pups warm in the winter, or power a water pump at a non-profit community garden.”
+For example, installation of solar panels to provide electricity for a church or power a water pump at a non-profit community garden.”